1. Do I have to book my ticket online?

 15. Can I access the bookshop without an admission ticket?

 An admission ticket is needed to access Les Editions Bookshop, located in the Bourse de Commerce building.
-However, it will be possible to purchase Bourse de Commerce - Pinault Collection editions at www.bookshop.pinaultcollection.com, which will be online on May 17th.
+However, it is possible to purchase Bourse de Commerce - Pinault Collection editions at www.bookshop.pinaultcollection.com.

 16. How do I book and access the restaurant La Halle aux grains?